 ETP’s Privacy Policy

 The Employment Training Panel (ETP) recognizes that privacy is a fundamental right, without exception.
-Any Personally Identifiable Information that is collected or maintained by ETP will be administered in strict compliance with the Information Practices Act of 1977 (California Civil Code section 1798, et seq.) and the Federal Privacy Act (Public Law 93-579; 5 U.S.C. sections 552a, et seq.).
+Any Personally Identifiable Information (PII) that is collected or maintained by ETP will be administered in strict compliance with the Information Practices Act of 1977 (California Civil Code section 1798, et seq.) and the Federal Privacy Act (Public Law 93-579; 5 U.S.C. sections 552a, et seq.).
 ETP also follows State of California requirements for the electronic collection of information (California Government Code section 11015.5).

-Personally Identifiable Information
+Personally Identifiable Information Collection

 • Trainee Name